NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Upload_Data.md

 ### File Format

-The GDC Data Submission Portal supports the following file formats for submission:
+The GDC Data Submission Portal supports upload for the following file formats:

 * JSON
 * TSV

 During the upload and validation process, files are converted by the GDC API into entities and inserted into the database, maintaining a file-agnostic back end.

 The GDC Data Submission Portal offers the ability to download files in different formats.
-To do so the system converts database entities back to the requested file format.
+The system converts database entities back to the requested file format.

 ### File Type
 The GDC Data Submission Portal supports the following types of files for upload to the GDC: